Can You Drill and Tap Cast Iron? (2026 Easy Guide)

 Tools and materials needed

-• Drill bits: High-speed steel or carbide-tipped drill bits designed for metal drilling are best.
+• Drill bits: High-Performance Cobalt Bits designed for metal drilling are best.
 They can provide efficient drilling without compromising quality.

 • Taps: Cobalt steel taps are great for clean threading in Cast Iron.
 It’s important to pick the correct size tap for the desired threads.